krypt0k1/CryptographyProjects/README.md

 4. Choose the type of protection you are going to use (Softcard, Module or Operator Card Set protection); for the sake of simplicity we will keep cards protected by the module.
 5. Finish the wizard installations.

 6. Use Server Manager to install the AD CS Role.
    - ![image](https://github.com/krypt0k1/CryptographyProjects/assets/111711434/d4154fab-5098-4800-8a30-d7dfdf1e6002)

 * Select option 2 ' Add Roles and Features"
-* Install the Certficate Authority Services.
+* Install the Active Directory Certficate Authority Services.
-* Install and configure AD CS with the following settings:
+* Configure AD CS with the following settings:

       a.
 In the Set Up Private Key window, select Use existing certificate and private key.